Last updated Apr. 18, 2023 by Charles Zemub

 - You can get a tax break if you invest your money wisely — whether that means buying an apartment building or putting down roots in your dream home, there are plenty of opportunities to deduct those costs from your taxable income.

 - Building equity is another great benefit of owning real estate; it doesn’t matter if you live in the house yourself or rent it out.
-Just having ownership will increase its overall value over time and give you something tangible that belongs completely within your control (and might be worth quite a bit when/if you decide to sell).
+Having ownership will increase its overall value over time and give you something tangible that belongs completely within your control (and might be worth quite a bit when/if you decide to sell).